 I provide a safe and confidential environment for you to explore the issues that you may be struggling with.
 These issues may be affecting the way you feel about yourself and your loved ones around you.
 I offer a non Judgmental, supportive, environment that facilitates the development of self, supports the exploration of possible solutions to problems and helps work towards becoming the person you want to become.

-Everyone at some point in their life will experience distress either through loss of a loved one, low self esteem, career change or some deeply embedded memories of past, triggered by current difficult life event.
+Everyone at some point in their life will experience distress either through a loss of a loved one, low self-esteem, career change or some deeply embedded memories of past, triggered by a current difficult life event.
 I aim to help you to develop and adopt coping strategies for constructive change and move forward.

 I practice as an Integrative therapist which combines Humanistic Therapy, Cognitive Behaviour Therapy (CBT) and Solution Focused Brief Therapy (SFBT).
 I also work with couples.